Flank/flank-dashboard/metrics/cli/docs/03_enablig_firebase_authentication.md

 The analysis begins with an overview of enabling Firebase Authentication with necessary providers approaches during Metrics Web application deployment.
 It provides the main pros and cons and a short description of each approach we've investigated.

-The research should conclude with a chosen approach and a short description of why did we choose such an approach.
+This research should conclude with a chosen approach and a short explanation of why did we choose such an approach.

 #### Manual